wtsnjp/llmk/README.md

 # detailed settings for each program
 [programs.latex]
   command = "uplatex"
-  opt = "-halt-on-error"
+  opts = "-halt-on-error"
-  arg = "%T"
+  args = "%T"

 [programs.bibtex]
   command = "biber"
-  arg = "%B"
+  args = "%B"
 ```

-In the `arg` keys in each program, some format specifiers are available.
+In the `args` keys in each program, some format specifiers are available.
 Those specifiers will be replaced to appropriate strings before executing the programs:

 * `%T`: the file name given to llmk as an argument (target)
 * `%B`: the base name of `%T`